radiantlogic-v8/documentation-new/documentation/web-services-api-guide/rest.md

 Header Value	| Basic `<userDN>:<password>`
 Example URL	| http://localhost:8089/adap/o=companydirectory?pageSize=5

-Table 13: Search Operation using PageSize Parameter
+Table 14: Search Operation using PageSize Parameter

->[!note]
->If the PageSize option is used, ‘startIndex’, ‘count’ and ‘sizeLimit’ options will be ignored.
+>[!note] If the PageSize option is used, ‘startIndex’, ‘count’ and ‘sizeLimit’ options will be ignored.

 ![An image showing ](Media/Image5.25.jpg)

-Figure 25: Example Paged Search Results
+Figure 22: Example Paged Search Results

->[!note]
->Record the value in the ‘cookie’ field.
+>[!note] Record the value in the ‘cookie’ field.
 This value defines a search parameter that will be used to display the next page of search results.
 If the value in the ‘cookie’ field is “null”, the last page of search results has been reached; there are no more pages to retrieve.

 The totalResults’ field displays one of three values.
 The following table explains each of these values.